BitShares-Committee/proposals/160208_feeschedule.md

 operations, such as *proposals*, *withdraw permissions* as well as *account upgrades*.
 The committee will keep the option to change old (non basic) features and implement new features for **LTM-only** for a period of time and offer it to basic members only later.
 This way, we effectivley, upgrade memberships into premium products.
+As more and more features being added to LTM, we may increase the account upgrading fee accordingly.
+In this way we encourage power users to upgrade to LTM rather earlier than later.
+The users who have upgraded to LTM before the fee increasing will be happy with that.
+Occasionally we may offer limit-time discounts on account upgrading to advertise new blockchain features.
+It's also important that some fees may be reduced in the long run to keep us competitive.

 Additionally, going forward with this fee schedule, we will track the **USD denomination** of fees and thus update the schedule if the valuation of BTS changes.